-- If synchronized clocks are available, each process records its state at a known time t - How to obtain the state of the messages that transit the channels? - If synchronized clocks are not available? - How to determine when a process takes its snapshot? - How to distinguish between the messages to be recorded in the snapshot from those not to be recorded?
+- If synchronized clocks are available, each process records its state at a known time t - How to obtain the state of the messages that transit the channels?

+- How to determine when a process takes its snapshot? - How to distinguish between the messages to be recorded in the snapshot from those not to be recorded?